f5devcentral/f5-agility-labs-adc/docs/class6/intro.rst

 Standard virtual server copy the complete data stream to the standby device.

-recommended interface speed for connection mirroring
+Recommended interface speed for connection mirroring
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

 Since the connection mirroring traffic can be significant, it is recommended that the interface speed for the VLAN used for connection mirroring is the same speed as the external interface.